oplatai/oplatai.github.io/pages/info.md

 header:
     image_fullwidth: "header_drop.jpg"
 ---
-... we deliver state-of-the results, using state-of-the art software and sometimes even pushing the state-of-the-art.
-Yes we have research background.
+... we not only deliver state-of-the art service, but we also enjoy pushing it further.
+Yes, we have research background.

 Oplatai is not first speech project for us.